MichaelDrogalis/lbradstreet.github.io/_posts/2015-02-13-onyx-dashboard.markdown

 started, a task is running, a job is killed.
 These higher level messages and the raw log entry are sent to the dashboard client via a websocket.
 As the replica is replayed the dashboard view updates until it is consistent with the current state of the cluster.
+(MD: There's really no "current state" - perhaps phrase to something like "approximately the latest replica value", as it's a moving target)

 ## Dashboard Selection & Log Replay